 |Scientific Name||Boletus / Leccinum aurantiacum|

 Fox orange/brown but light blue/green where damaged.
 Starting ovate opening to broadly convex and staying like that until finally flattening out a bit with age, can be slightly downy especially when young.
 The top edge of the cap overhangs the pores which can help with identification.

 Off white background covered in orange/brown floccules.
 Usually starts quite bulbous and short but thins out and elongates becoming almost straight with age.

 Grows with Oaks but can more often be found with Poplar or Aspen and can also be found with Beech and Birch.

-The Orange Birch Bolete, Leccinum versipellis, pictured, is very similar but only grows with Birch, has a lighter cap colour and has dark brown to black floccules on the stem unlike the orange/brown floccules of the Orange Bolete.
+Orange Birch Bolete (Leccinum versipelle), pictured, is very similar but only grows with Birch, has a lighter cap colour and has dark brown to black floccules on the stem unlike the orange/brown floccules of the Orange Bolete.

-Foxy Bolete, Leccinum vulpinum can be found under pine (Pinus) and spruce (Picea) and it bruises blue-green at the stem base.
+Foxy Bolete (Leccinum vulpinum) can be found under Pine and Spruce and it bruises blue-green at the stem base.

 Olivaceous brown.
 Ellipsoid to fusiform.

 A good tasting firm fleshed mushroom.
 Must be well cooked before consumption.